Hogwarts Legacy: Music

 Chuck E. Myers, J. Scott Rakozy and Peter Murray composed the soundtrack, including additional tracks by Alexander Horowitz.
-In a behind-the-scenes video, Murray and Rakozy commented on the creation of the Hogwarts Legacy soundtrack.
-They explained that the challenge of its creative process was to balance the original composition with the existing music of the Wizarding World films.
-One of the songs, Overture to the Unwritten, was released ahead of the soundtrack.
-The song was performed by the Seven Springs Symphony Orchestra & Choir as a live capture of a 54-piece orchestra.
+Murray and Rakozy explained that the challenge of its creative process was to balance the original composition with the existing music of the Wizarding World films.
+One of the songs, "Overture to the Unwritten", was released ahead of the soundtrack.
+It was performed by the Seven Springs Symphony Orchestra & Choir and featured in a promotional music video.

 In December 2022, the soundtrack's release was announced for February 2023.
-It was released as two digital double albums totaling 75 tracks: Hogwarts Legacy (Original Video Game Soundtrack) and Hogwarts Legacy (Study Themes from the Original Video Game Soundtrack).
+It was released as two digital double albums totalling 75 tracks: Hogwarts Legacy (Original Video Game Soundtrack) and Hogwarts Legacy (Study Themes from the Original Video Game Soundtrack).
 The soundtrack also saw a vinyl release, mastered by James Plotkin and distributed by Mondo.
-On 25 June 2023, the Hollywood Bowl hosted a concert in celebration of the ten-year anniversary of The Game Awards.
-The event featured a range of video game music from recent years, including Hogwarts Legacy, and was performed by the Hollywood Bowl Orchestra.
-The concert was presented in partnership with the Los Angeles Philharmonic and conducted by composer Lorne Balfe.
+Music from the game was featured at the 2023 Hollywood Bowl concert in celebration of the ten-year anniversary of The Game Awards.